jpmerc/leddarUI/README.md

 - THRESHOLD_OFFSET : An offset to increase the detection threshold.
 By default this property is 0 which makes the sensor very sensitive.
 However depending on your application this may yield many "false" detections with low amplitude that are just noise.
 To eliminate them you can increase this value.
 The value to use is application dependant and must be found by experimentation.

+## Log Files
+The log files are saved in log directory.
+Each line is a different measure perceived by the Leddar sensor.
+Here's a line structure :

+Date/Time (year-month-day-hour-minute-seconds-miliseconds), distance(0-15), amplitude(0-15), OVERSAMPLING_EXPONENT , ACCUMULATION_EXPONENT, BASE_POINT_COUNT , AUTOMATIC_LED_INTENSITY , LED_INTENSITY | CHANGE_DELAY , THRESHOLD_OFFSET , Round_robin_time, Sensor_temperature (celsius), LED_INTENSITY (returned led intensity, in case the automatic mode is turned on).

 ## Other useful information